-As of December 31, 2018, the Company's Amended and Restated 2000 Employee Stock Purchase Plan (the "Purchase Plan"), the Company's 2018 Omnibus Incentive Compensation Plan (the "Incentive Plan") and the Company's 2015 Incentive Compensation Plan (the "2015 Incentive Plan") were the only compensation plans under which securities of the Company were authorized for grant.
+As of December 31, 2019, the Company's Amended and Restated 2000 Employee Stock Purchase Plan (the "Purchase Plan") and the Incentive Plan were the only compensation plans under which securities of the Company were authorized for grant.
 The Purchase Plan and the Incentive Plan were approved by our stockholders.
-The 2015 Incentive Plan was adopted by the Board without stockholder approval pursuant to NASDAQ Listing Rule 5635.
-The 2015 Incentive Plan, which includes the same material terms as the Incentive Plan, may only be used for inducement grants to individuals to induce them to become employees of the Company or any of its subsidiaries, or, in conjunction with a merger or acquisition, to convert, replace or adjust outstanding stock options or other equity compensation awards, or for any other reason for which there is an applicable exception from the stockholder approval requirements of NASDAQ Listing Rule 5635, in each such case, subject to the applicable requirements of the NASDAQ Listing Rules.
-The following table provides information as of December 31, 2018 regarding the Company's existing and predecessor plans:
+In 2019, the Board terminated the Company's 2015 Incentive Compensation Plan (the "2015 Incentive Plan"), which was adopted by the Board without stockholder approval pursuant to NASDAQ Listing Rule 5635.
+The following table provides information as of December 31, 2019 regarding the Company's existing and predecessor plans:

-Plan category Number of securities to be issued upon exercise of outstanding options Weighted-average exercise price of options outstanding Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders 7,549,516 \$ 2.04(4,049,962(2) Equity compensation plans not approved by security holders 1,246,696 \$ 2.45 1,943,085(3)
+Number of securities remaining available for future Number of securities to issuance be Weighted U under equity Dlan astazam issued upon exercise of exercise • compensation Plan category outstanding options options ou plans Equity compensation plans approved by security holders 8,987,251 \$ $2.92^{(1)}$ 3,106,140 (2) Equity compensation plans not approved by security holders 580,321 (3) \$ 2.64

-(1) Amount is based on the weighted-average exercise price of vested and unvested stock options outstanding under the Incentive Plan and predecessor plans.
-RSUs, which have no exercise price, are excluded from this calculation.

-- (2) Represents shares available for future issuance under the Purchase Plan and the Incentive Plan.
-As of December 31, 2018, there were 825,537 shares of our common stock available for issuance under the Purchase Plan and 3,224,425 shares of our common stock available for issuance under the Incentive Plan. - (3) Represents shares available for future issuance under the 2015 Incentive Plan.
+- Amount is based on the weighted-average exercise price of vested and unvested stock options outstanding under the Incentive Plan and predecessor plans.
+RSUs, which have no exercise price, are excluded from this calculation. - (2) Represents shares available for future issuance under the Purchase Plan and the Incentive Plan.
+As of December 31, 2019, there were 622,476 shares of our common stock available for issuance under the Purchase Plan and 2,483,664 shares of our common stock available for issuance under the Incentive Plan. - (3) Represents outstanding options under the 2015 Incentive Plan.
+The 2015 Incentive Plan, which includes the same material terms as the Incentive Plan, could only be used for inducement grants to individuals to induce them to become employees of the Company or any of its subsidiaries, or, in conjunction with a merger or acquisition, to convert, replace or adjust outstanding stock options or other equity compensation awards, or for any other reason for which there is an applicable exception from the stockholder approval requirements of NASDAQ Listing Rule 5635, in each such case, subject to the applicable requirements of the NASDAQ Listing Rules.